nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Groups students by their names together.
 </summary>

-Format: `student -ag INDEX…​ n/GROUPNAME`
+Format: `student -a INDEX…​ n/GROUPNAME`

 * Groups students into a group specified at `GROUPNAME`
-* `-ag` refers to the add group command
+* `-a` refers to the add group command
 * You can specify as many index numbers as required.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `student -ag 1 3 5 n/Team2` creates a group "Team2" that includes students at index 1, 3 and 5.
+* `student -a 1 3 5 n/Team2` creates a group "Team2" that includes students at index 1, 3 and 5.
 </details>

 ### Deleting a group